 This series brings teachers from different backgrounds to share diverse perspectives and rich teachings within this tradition.
 Those interested in gaining a deeper, more comprehensive understanding of the philosophy of the practice are encouraged to attend.

-Select Wednesday evenings at 7:30 pm.
+Every Wednesday evenings at 7:30 pm.
 Sign up for our email list for announcements HERE.

 $10 contribution is suggested, but not required.

 1st Wednesday - Harlem Insight